Historic Victory: BIA Orders DHS to Investigate Marriage Fraud in Appeal Filed By Codias Law

 In a landmark decision issued this week, Matter of Zihao JIN, 29 I&N Dec.
 441 (BIA 2026), the Board of Immigration Appeals handed a major victory to U.S. citizens who are victims of one-sided marriage fraud.
 For the first time, the Board heard an appeal from an alleged victim of marriage fraud and ordered the Department of Homeland Security to conduct an investigation after an I-130 petition had already been approved.

 Representing the Petitioner, Codias Law filed a BIA appeal of an approved I-130 petition based on newly discovered evidence of marriage fraud under INA § 204(c).
 The regulatory framework governing such appeals is a unique creature of administrative law.
 Although the BIA is the administrative appellate authority, the appeal must first be filed with and processed by DHS.
-Under 8 C.F.R. § 1003.5(b), DHS acts as a temporary custodian of the appeal and “shall” review it and, absent favorable action within forty-five days, “shall” immediately forward the appeal to the BIA for independent review.
+Under 8 C.F.R. § 1003.5(b), DHS acts as a temporary custodian of the appeal and may reconsider the original decision.
+Absent favorable action within forty-five days, DHS must “immediately” forward the appeal to the BIA for independent review.

 Rhetoric vs. Realities